zephyrproject-rtos/trusted-firmware-m/docs/configuration/profiles/tfm_profile_small.rst

 It may increase latency and overall time cost to implement cryptography functionality with single-part operations, compared to with multi-part ones.
-Users can enable single-part operations if the usage scenario requires single-part opreations to meet its perfermance metrics.
+Users can enable single-part operations if the usage scenario requires single-part operations to meet its performance metrics.

 Secure Storage
 ==============